layilin/SP23-33852/_texts/full-text.md

 [^f11n4]: Marl is an earthy deposit, typically loose and consisting chiefly of clay mixed with calcium carbonate, used to improve the texture of sandy or light soil.

-[^f11n5]: Colonists worried about their skin color changing in tropical climates since they believed that it signified racial identity.
+[^f11n5]: Europeans generally believed in climatist theories of health and identity.
+These suggested that human bodies adapted to their environments and that temperate climates (and societies) were superior to tropical ones.
+As a result, colonists worried that their skin color would change in tropical climates and that this change would be a sign of physical and moral degeneration.

 ---